sagoresarker/sagoresarker/README.md

 ### Hi there 👋,

 Myself Sagore Sarker.
-I'm a Computer Science and Engineering graduate and working as a Junior DevOps Engineer at Poridhi.io .
+I'm a Computer Science and Engineering graduate and working as a Junior Backend Engineer at Poridhi.io .

 In short, I'm in love with the Backend, especially large-scale distributed systems, and working towards developing my skillset and trying to build some interesting stuff.

-- 🔭 I’m currently working as a Junior DevOps Engineer (Poridhi.io)
+- 🔭 I’m currently working as a Junior Backend Engineer (Poridhi.io)
 - 🔭 I’m currently working on microvm technology and distributed system
 - 👯 I’m looking to collaborate on System Level Golang and Rust project
 - 📫 How to reach me: sagoresarker.cse@gmail.com